UzairAhamd/UzairAhamd.github.io/ReadMe.txt

 Hi, I'm Uzair Ahmad.
-I've done my bachelor in year 2021 in Mechatronics Engineering.
+I've done my bachelor's in the year 2021 in Mechatronics Engineering.
 I'm a passionate Net Developer with expertise in Client Side and Server side technologies.
-My future goal involves to be a pro Solution Architect out there by learning and growing with tech community.
+My future goal involves being a pro Solution Architect out there by learning and growing with the tech community.
+I'm applying for an entry-level .Net Developer Role.
+Thanks